Your plane tickets will get more expensive

 The company hinted that higher fares were on the way.

-"We have to be a business that gets paid for the cost of our product," Delta CEO Paul Jacobson told analysts.
+"We have to be a business that gets paid for the cost of our product," Delta chief financial officer Paul Jacobson told analysts.
 "When the cost of that product changes, we have to adapt to the appropriate demand environment and the pricing."

 United (UAL) also expects more expensive fares.
 "When fuel prices go up, fares tend to go up, which is natural in most businesses," president Scott Kirby said at a conference last week.
 "That does happen now, finally, in the airline industry."

-Note: — Correction: A previous version of this story gave an incorrect title for Delta's Paul Jacobson.